Renault Frégate

-The Renault Frégate ([fʁeɡat]) is an executive saloon car produced by the French automaker Renault between 1951 and 1960.
+The Renault Frégate ([fʁeɡat]) is an executive saloon car manufactured and marketed by the French automaker Renault for modelyears 1951-1960.
 Estate variants, the Renault Domaine and the Renault Manoir, were introduced in 1956 and 1958 respectively.

 Origins

 The Frégate was conceived in the years immediately following World War II.
-Renault, which then had recently been brought under the control of the French state, needed a new modern, upmarket model both to improve its image and to cater to the needs of middle-class consumers in the expected economic recovery.
-Several prototypes were produced before the Frégate design was put into production.
+Renault, which had recently been brought under the control of the French state, needed a new modern, upmarket model both to improve its image and to cater to the needs of middle-class consumers in the expected economic recovery.
+Before the Frégate design was put into production, several prototypes were created.

 Initially, the car was to have had a rear-engined layout as in the recently launched 4CV, but Renault abandoned the rear-engined "Project 108" and in 1949, although it was late in the design process, decided to go with an engine mounted ahead of the driver.
-The engineering was rushed because of the switch to a front-engined configuration.
+The engineering was thus rushed because of the switch to a front-engine configuration.

 Launch

-The Frégate was unveiled at the 1950 Paris Motor Show, but the first model was not delivered until November 1951.
-The assembly plant at Flins where the car was assembled, which was to be renamed after Pierre Lefaucheux after his death, was formally opened in October 1952.
+Renault presented the Frégate at the 1950 Paris Motor Show, with the first production model delivered in November 1951.
+Manufacture took place at the assembly plant at Flins, which was renamed for Pierre Lefaucheux after his death, ironically in a single car accident in a Frégate.
+The plant formally opened in October 1952.

 Production built up only slowly.
-Even in 1953 it was reported that the Frégate, with approximately 25,000 units sold on the French market, was comfortably outpaced by the standard wheelbase versions of Citroën's '11 Normale' model, with approximately 35,000 sold that year, despite the Citroën being little changed since its unveiling fifteen years earlier and, since the war, available from the manufacturer's French factory only in black.
+Even in 1953, it was reported that the Frégate, with approximately 25,000 units sold on the French market, was comfortably outpaced by the standard wheelbase versions of Citroën Traction Avant, with approximately 35,000 sold that year, despite the Citroën being a pre-war design, little changed since its unveiling fifteen years earlier and, since the war, available only in black.